alexch/ruby_notes/ruby-basics/strings.md

   * or you can pass in a delimiter
 * `join` turns an array into a string

-# Digression: A Ruby Idiom
+# Chaining: A Ruby Idiom

     @@@ ruby
     s.split.map{|w|w.capitalize}.join(' ')